whiteflags/jkod/README.md

 ### Options Panel

 The options panel is located underneath the grey text area.
-The program currently offers 3 ways to customize your output.
+The program currently offers a few ways to customize your output.

 1. Base